Linda Cardellini

+In film, Cardellini became known for playing Velma Dinkley in Scooby-Doo (2002) and its 2004 sequel.
+Her other credits include Legally Blonde (2001), Brokeback Mountain (2005), Daddy's Home (2015) and its 2017 sequel, The Founder (2016), Green Book (2018), A Simple Favor (2018), and The Curse of La Llorona (2019).
+She also played Laura Barton and voiced Lylla in the Marvel Cinematic Universe.

 Early life and education

-Cardellini was born in Redwood City, California, the daughter of Lorraine Cardellini (née Hernan), a homemaker, and Wayne David Cardellini, a businessman.
-She is the youngest of four children.
-Cardellini is of Italian, Irish, German, and Scottish descent.
-She was raised Catholic.
-She made her first public appearance at age 10, when she sang in a school play.
-Subsequently, she acted in several school productions and started attending drama lessons.
-She graduated from nearby Mountain View's Catholic St. Francis High School in 1993, then moved to Los Angeles to seek roles in television and film.
+Cardellini was born on June 25, 1975, in Redwood City, California, United States.
+Her father, Wayne David Cardellini, is a businessman, and her mother, Lorraine (née Hernan), is a homemaker.
+She is the youngest of four children and is of Italian, Irish, German, and Scottish descent.

-Cardellini was a contestant in a 1994 episode of The Price Is Right, winning a fireplace.

-She attended Loyola Marymount University's College of Communication and Fine Arts, graduating in 1997 with a degree in theatre arts.
-In 2007, she was recognized as a "Distinguished Alumna" by the university.
+Cardellini made her first public appearance at age ten when she sang in a school play.
+Subsequently, she acted in several school productions and started taking drama lessons.
+Cardellini graduated from St. Francis High School in Mountain View in 1993 and then moved to Los Angeles to seek roles in television and film.
+She was a contestant in a 1994 episode of The Price Is Right, winning a fireplace.
+Cardellini attended Loyola Marymount University's College of Communication and Fine Arts, where she graduated with a degree in theater arts in 1997.
+She was recognized as a "Distinguished Alumna" by the university in 2007.